Tokyo Verdy

-Tokyo Verdy 1969 (東京ヴェルディ1969, Tōkyō Berudi) is a Japanese professional football club based in Inagi, Tokyo.
-The club currently competes in the J1 League, following promotion from the J2 League in 2023.
+Tokyo Verdy 1969 (東京ヴェルディ1969, Tōkyō Berudi) is a professional football club based in Tokyo, Japan.
+They compete in the J1 League, the top tier of Japanese football.
+They were the inaugural champions of the J1 League in 1993.

+Tokyo Verdy are one of the most successful clubs in the country winning 2 J1 League, 5 Emperor's Cup, 3 J.League Cup and 4 Japanese Super Cup.
+Continentally, the club also won the Asian Club Championship in the 1987 edition.

 History

 Founded as Yomiuri Football Club in 1969, Tokyo Verdy is one of the most decorated clubs in the J.League, with honours including 2 league titles, 5 Emperor's Cups, 6 JSL Cup/J.League Cups and an Asian Club Championship title, and the most successful team in Japanese football history with 25 titles.
 The club was an original member (Note: The Original Ten of the J.League in 1992 were Kashima Antlers, Urawa Red Diamonds, JEF United Ichihara, Verdy Kawasaki, Yokohama Marinos, Yokohama Flügels, Shimizu S-Pulse, Nagoya Grampus Eight, Gamba Osaka and Sanfrecce Hiroshima.) of the J.League in 1993.

 Early years and rise to the top (1969–1983)

 In October 1968, following Japan's bronze medal triumph at the 1968 Summer Olympics in Mexico City and the interest in football that ensued, Japan Football Association president Yuzuru Nozu visited Yomiuri Giants chairman Matsutaro Shoriki to ask him if Yomiuri was willing to ride on the wave of the game by establishing their own football club.
 Shoriki died a year later, in 1969, but not before signing his name to the plans to establish Yomiuri Football Club.
 Backed by the Yomiuri Group and NTV, Yomiuri Football Club firstly launched at Tokyo Local League B (5th tier) in 1969.
 They began gaining promotions from the Tokyo Local League to the Kanto Football League (3rd tier) in 1971.
 In 1971, Yomiuri marked 3rd place and promoted Japan Soccer League Second Division.

 They were promoted to First Division in 1978, starting a long career of success in the top flight.
 Their first major title was the Japan Soccer League Cup in 1979.